apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.

+.. ts:cv:: CONFIG proxy.config.http.connect_attempts_timeout_ms INT 0
+   :reloadable:
+   :overridable:

+   The timeout value (in milliseconds) for time to first byte for an origin server connection.
+If set this will override the usage of proxy.config.http.connect_attempts_timeout.

+   See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.

 .. ts:cv:: CONFIG proxy.config.http.post_connect_attempts_timeout INT 1800
    :reloadable:
    :overridable:

    The timeout value (in seconds) for an origin server connection when the client request is a ``POST`` or ``PUT`` request.

+   See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.

+.. ts:cv:: CONFIG proxy.config.http.post_connect_attempts_timeout_ms INT 0
+   :reloadable:
+   :overridable:

+   The timeout value (in milliseconds) for an origin server connection when the client request is a ``POST`` or ``PUT`` request.
+If set this will override the usage of proxy.config.http.post_connect_attempts_timeout.

    See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.